kumousagi/kumousagi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on web developer
 - 🌱 I’m currently learning express.js
-- 👯 I’m looking to collaborate on open source
 - 💬 Ask me about javascript
 - 📫 How to reach me: fikri.akbar1p@gmail.com
 - ⚡ Fun fact: basicly coffe is my co-developer